ybouhjira/casper-geolocation/README.md

-# casperjs-geolocation
+# casper-geolocation
-A Casper.js module for testing apps that use the geolocation API
+A Casper.js module for testing apps that use the geolocation API.
+It allows control of the client's geolocation via a simple `setPos()` function.

 ## how to use
 ```javascript